DePayFi/widgets/README.md

 A function that will be called once the payment has been confirmed once by the network.

-The widget will call the `confirmed` callback-function passing a transaction as single argument (see: [depay-web3-transaction](https://github.com/depayfi/depay-web3-transaction#data-structure) for more details)
+The widget will call this function passing a transaction as single argument (see: [depay-web3-transaction](https://github.com/depayfi/depay-web3-transaction#data-structure) for more details)

 ```javascript
 DePayWidgets.Payment({